gabrielmiller/pagerank/README.md

     import "github.com/gmiller2007/pagerank"

-    pagerank = pagerank.New()
+    p := pagerank.New()

-    // Add each node to the graph
+    // Add each node to the graph and point it toward its outbound nodes p.AddNode("identifier1", []string{'identifier2', 'identifier3'})

-    pagerank.AddNode(nodeId)
+    // Calculate a given number of iterations of pagerank p.CalculatePagerank(3)

-    // Create 1-directional links between nodes
+    // Look up an identifier's id
-    pagerank.AddLink(originNodeId, targetNodeId)
+    id := p.Ids[identifier]

-    // Calculate the pagerank for a single node pagerankForNode = pagerank.CalculateSingle(damping, iterations, node)
+    // Look up the pagerank for an identifier pagerankArray := p.Nodes[id].Pagerank

-    // Calculate the pagerank for every node in the graph pagerankArray = pagerank.CalculateFull(damping, iterations)
+    // Look up the pagerank at a specific iteration for an identifier pagerankArray := p.Nodes[id].Pagerank[iteration]